 Queens Is a Premium Appreciation Market, Not a Cash-Flow One

 That framing changes the house-vs-apartment calculus.
 If cash flow is the goal, the apartment's higher gross yield matters and the HOA friction is the price you pay for it.
-If long-term capital appreciation is the goal, the single-family house on its own lot, in a neighbourhood like Forest Hills, Bayside, or Douglaston, has historically been the stronger vehicle, even at a lower running yield.
+If long-term capital appreciation is the goal, the single-family house on its own lot, in a neighborhood like Forest Hills, Bayside, or Douglaston, has historically been the stronger vehicle, even at a lower running yield.
 Most serious Queens investors pick a strategy first, then let that strategy pick the property type.

 For reference, see data sources and the market score methodology.
 You can also explore rental data in the dashboard to filter by ZIP code, bedroom count, and property type.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Queens in the dashboard
+Take Queens further in the dashboard

-View Queens →Need full filtering and saved scenarios?
+Open Queens →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.